Ferdinand (film)

-Ferdinand premiered on December 10, 2017 in Los Angeles, and was theatrically released in the United States on December 15, 2017 in 3D and 2D formats and received mixed-to-positive reviews from critics and audiences.
-It was a box office bomb at the North American box office, but fared better internationally, grossing $296 million worldwide against a production budget of $111 million.
-Ferdinand received a nomination for Best Animated Feature at the 90th Academy Awards (losing against Coco), as well as nominations at the 75th Golden Globe Awards for Best Animated Feature Film (also lost against Coco) and Best Original Song ("Home") (losing against This Is Me).
-It was also the last film by Blue Sky Studios to be nominated for both an Oscar and a Golden Globe, as the studio was shut down in April 2021.
+Ferdinand premiered on December 10, 2017, in Los Angeles, and was theatrically released in the United States on December 15, 2017 by 20th Century Fox.
+It received mixed reviews from critics and underperformed domestically, but fared better internationally, grossing $296 million worldwide against a production budget of $111 million.
+Ferdinand received a nomination for Best Animated Feature at the 90th Academy Awards, as well as nominations at the 75th Golden Globe Awards for Best Animated Feature Film and Best Original Song ("Home").